 Park is Completely Closed

-Kopachuck State Park is closed to the public until Summer 2025 for major construction of roads and buildings.
+Kopachuck State Park is closed to the public until August 2025 for major construction of roads and buildings.
 Learn more and check for updates here.

 Notification